aerospike/aerospike-backup-service/README.md

 #### Configuration

-The endpoints defined within the configuration section permit the user to view or modify the configuration file.
+The endpoints defined within the configuration section allow users to view or modify the configuration file.
-Endpoints ending in `/config` permit reading and changing the entire file at once, while `/config/cluster` endpoints enable more granular changes.
+Endpoints ending with /config enable reading and modifying the entire file at once, while endpoints like `/config/clusters`, `/config/policies`, `/config/routines`, and `/config/storage` provide more granular control.
+Changes made through any of these endpoints are applied immediately.
+However, backup processes already in progress will continue using the configuration that was active when they started.

 #### Cluster connection